physicslifter/Thermal_Laser_Compression_Model/README.md

 ## Tutorial
 once you have installed dependencies and have a current version of the repository:
 1. Open command line
-2. navigate to python_wrapper subfolder
+2. navigate to python_wrapper subfolder, and open python in the terminal
 3. to run the model:
 ~~~
     from scipy import io